geom3trik/tuix-book/src/quick_start/adding_a_widget.md

 }

 ```
-To add the button widget we first created a new instance with `Button::with_label("Increment")`.
+To add the button widget we create a new instance with `Button::with_label("Increment")`.
 This creates a new button and also gives it some text to use as a label.
 If we didn't want any text we could have also used the `::new()` method.

 The button instance is then built into the app with `.build(state, window, |builder| builder)`.